 What Are the Most Common Orthodontic Emergencies?

 There are instances in which a bracket might fall off or a wire might break.
 A fallen bracket incidentally affects treatment time and effectiveness, so it needs to be immediately replaced by an orthodontist.

 Also, a broken wire’s pointy and irregular shape might hurt soft tissue in your mouth.
 To help you adequately address each potential problem, we include a list of Everett orthodontic emergencies, going from the least severe to those that can cause harm.

 A loosened ligature is not exactly an emergency, but it can transform into one considering the patient’s age.
 Ligatures are tiny rubber bands that help attach the wire to the bracket.
 When a ligature comes off or sticks to your lips, you can fix the problem with a sterile tweezer.

 Sometimes, ligatures break.
 In this case, do not panic and inform your orthodontist about the details of the issue.
 The main problem is that a loose or broken ligature might produce a chain reaction making other ligatures fall or break.

-Orthodontic treatment might produce some discomfort, especially after adjustments.
+Everett Orthodontic treatment at Silver Lake Orthodontics might produce some discomfort, especially after adjustments.
 However, it is essential not to confuse discomfort with soreness and pain.
 There are times when other inner parts of your mouth might be sore, and braces collaterally exacerbate the pain.

 Protruding or Broken Wire